Ranks | Training | Forts | Notable Characters

 The ranks of the Klockwork Army are not a measure of wealth although they can be a measure of influence.
 All soldiers affiliated with the Klockwork Army are paid an equal center-class salary scaled to the cost of living at their station.
 In the case of Barons, who are often already landed nobles, their salary is usually a pittance by comparison.

-At its height, the general size of the Klockwork Army is 50,000, not including golems and constructs.
+At its height, the general size of the Klockwork Army was 50,000, not including golems and constructs.
 Those members who wear leather wear armor that is all black with a red stripe from the base of the neck to the wrist, then from hip to ankle (or boot top, as the case may be).

 Training: